How to Dry Clothes Inside (and When to Use Our Dryers) | Lyrebird Laundromat

 Introduction

 Rainy day?
 Small apartment?
 Drying clothes indoors is sometimes the only option.
 But if you don’t do it properly, clothes can take days to dry and may develop that dreaded damp smell.
-Here’s how to air-dry smarter—and when our large-capacity commercial dryers are the better choice.
+Here’s how to air-dry smarter—and when our large-capacity commercial dryers at lyrebird landromat are the better choice, along with some smart folding tips to keep everything fresh and organized.
+Space garments out on racks to improve airflow, place them near a fan or open window, and turn items occasionally for even drying.
+Avoid overcrowding, and remove clothes promptly once dry to prevent wrinkles and musty odors.

 Smart Folding Tips